| At least 50 people from at least five EU states attended this session,

 of the university in Sevilla.

-precarious workers’ conditions, a coalition has been formed of the CGT
+to migrant andprecarious workers’ conditions, a coalition has been formed of the

 joint collective agreement for this sector.
 However, the migrants workers’